Your cart is empty

 I began my study of psychoacoustics – how music affects the human nervous system – in 1986.
 I’ve written books, created soundtracks, and taught extensively throughout US and Europe.
 When pianist Lisa Spector approached me in 2003, wondering if I could apply psychoacoustics to dogs, this brought an expanded opportunity to study sound, now on the mammalian nervous system.
 I said yes, and BioAcoustic Research was launched.

-That was sixteen years ago, and the beautiful piano music of Through a Dog’s Ear and Through a Cat’s Ear has been successfully employed in countless homes, clinics, and shelters around the world.
+That was seventeen years ago, and the beautiful piano music of Through a Dog’s Ear and Through a Cat’s Ear has been successfully employed in countless homes, clinics, and shelters around the world.
 Lisa’s hypothesis was correct: classical music has a great calming effect on pets.
 Specialized classical music has an even greater impact.

 All researchers do concur that further study on music for pets is warranted and necessary.
 They agree that music definitively has an impact on the mammalian nervous system (including humans) and that evolving technologies will guide a more precise use of sound and music.

-The contribution that BioAcoustic Research brought forth in 2003 continues with new musical content for homes, shelters, and clinics.
+The contribution that BioAcoustic Research brought forth, beginning in 2003, continues with new musical content for homes, shelters, and clinics.
 My team is in the studio creating new soundtracks – borrowing from the wisdom of collective research.
 We’re excited about the next generation of Through a Dog’s Ear music.*